Heart of Steel (Batman: The Animated Series): Part 1

-At the Gordon residence, Barbara Gordon is doing her homework while Commissioner Gordon reads the newspaper.
+At the Gordon residence, Barbara Gordon is doing homework while Commissioner Gordon reads the newspaper.
 The doorbell rings and a robot version of Gordon appears, tasering him unconscious and attempting to replace him, though Barbara is immediately suspicious.
 In the meantime, Randa picks Bruce up from Wayne Enterprises and they go to Wayne Manor, though she manages to leave her makeup compact behind.
 Like the briefcase before it, the compact grows legs and begins stealing files from a computer.
-When Bruce is alerted to the theft he abruptly leaves his date with Randa, who is likewise alerted by H.A.R.D.A.C. that the theft has been unsuccessful, and that the files that it wants are at Wayne Manor.
-She knocks Alfred unconscious and, using specialized goggles, locates the Batcave and informs H.A.R.D.A.C. of the fact that Batman is Bruce Wayne.
+When Bruce is alerted to the theft, he abruptly leaves his date with Randa, whom H.A.R.D.A.C. tells that the theft has been unsuccessful, and that the files that it wants are at Wayne Manor.
+She knocks Alfred unconscious and, using specialized goggles, locates the Batcave and informs H.A.R.D.A.C. of Batman's secret identity.

 Bruce returns home, discovers the unconscious Alfred, and immediately dons his Batman costume and proceeds to the Batcave.
-When he attempts to use the Batcomputer it goes haywire, and suddenly the mechanical arms which previously supported his hang glider descend upon him, dragging him up into the darkness while screaming.
+When he attempts to use the Batcomputer it goes haywire, and suddenly the mechanical arms which previously supported his hang glider descend upon him, dragging him up into the darkness.

 Part 2

 Barbara soon discovers something's wrong with her father.
 She turns to Batman, who broke free from the mechanical arms.
 Bullock appears and fights with the Dark Knight.
 Batman fights back and pushes him against the bat signal.
 It is revealed that Bullock is an android and that the real Bullock has been kidnapped.
 Batman leaves to find Gordon and Bullock at Cybertron Industries.
 Barbara decides to go to Cybertron Industries to find and save her father on her own.
-Meanwhile, Batman frees Bullock and Gordon but is intervened by a robot run by H.A.R.D.A.C..
+Meanwhile, Batman frees Bullock and Gordon but is intervened by a robot run by H.A.R.D.A.C.
 Barbara arrives at Cybertron Industries, but a robot captures her and takes her to the supercomputer.
 Batman manages to free himself and fights the robots only when he is stopped by H.A.R.D.A.C. who activates the detonations program.
 Batman and the others manage to get out just in time before the whole place is blown up.